 Walkability and bikeability are key components for making communities great and healthy places to live, work and play.
 But how do you make sure your community is safe and fun for pedestrians and cyclists?
 Join RideWise and the Somerset County Green Leadership Hub for our webinars on Walkability & Bikeability in Somerset County.

 In Part 2 of this two-part installment, we’ll have speakers from Alan M. Voorhees Transportation Center, Somerset County Planning and local planning boards to discuss Pedestrian & Cyclist Travel Plans and their importance in promoting community health, safety, and livability in your community.
-Come join us on November 5, 2020 at 4 pm to hear about current pedestrian plans and initiatives in Somerset County and how you can get started on your own projects!
+Come join us to hear about current pedestrian plans and initiatives in Somerset County and how you can get started on your own projects!

 Meet our speakers: